Father of the Bride (1991 film): Critical response

-Rotten Tomatoes reported that 70% of critics gave Father of the Bride a positive review, based on 44 reviews, with an average rating of 6.00/10.
+Rotten Tomatoes reported that 71% of critics gave Father of the Bride a positive review, based on 45 reviews.
 The site's critics consensus reads: "While it doesn't quite hit the heights of the original, this remake of the 1950 classic is pleasantly enjoyable, thanks in large part to winning performances from Steve Martin and Martin Short."
 At Metacritic the film has a weighted average score of 51 out of 100, based on 17 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Martin received generally positive reviews for his performance in the film.

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four and called it "one of the movies with a lot of smiles and laughter in it, and a good feeling all the way through."
 Desson Howe of The Washington Post praised Martin for his performance in it, writing that "it is so funny, it's almost sublime.
 The explanation is simple: It's all Steve Martin," while his colleague Hal Hinson called the film "a pleasing, well-crafted, surprisingly satisfying diversion.
 It's eager to entertain and has a quality that's genuinely rare these days, a spirit of gentle modesty."
 New York Times critic Janet Maslin wrote that "the material has been successfully refurbished with new jokes and new attitudes, but the earlier film's most memorable moments have been preserved."

 Variety noted that the film "bears little resemblance to the original" and "gets by more on physical shtick than verbal sparkle."
 The magazine found that "best stuff here comes straight from Martin, such as his frenzied antics in the in-laws’ house or his ridiculous Tom Jones imitation in front of a mirror in a too-tight tuxedo.
 A radiant Diane Keaton gives him first-rate support."
 Empires Jo Berry found while Father of the Bride was a "pale imitation of the original," they conclude "The film does work, but not quite as well as the Hepburn-Tracy (sic) classic that it seeks to replace.
 Mildly amusing."
 (Katharine Hepburn does not appear in the original film.)

 Owen Gleiberman, writing for Entertainment Weekly, called the film a "pat, amiable, and rather dawdling farce."
 He found that "Shyer works hard to keep things light" on what Gleiberman considered "little more than a domestic screwball sitcom."
 The Hollywood Reporters Henry Sheehan felt that "the film's sole dramatic preoccupations are with broad physical comedy and unrealistically offbeat characterizations; a few moments of nominal pathos are really just structural pauses in the joke series."
 Richard Corliss from Time magazine wrote: "Neither the ’90s nor the husband-wife team of Nancy Meyers and Charles Shyer can match the original film’s grace or wit.
 The humor is sometimes gross, often wan."